President & CEO

 Gloria Buckery joined the Leadership Academy as a coach/facilitator in 2006, on the same day that she retired from a 37-year career with the NYC Department of Education, where she served as a teacher, staff developer, assistant principal, principal and superintendent.
 At the Leadership Academy, Gloria has coached principals and assistant principals, designed and facilitated workshops for sitting principals, and led executive coaching sessions.
 Her client districts have included New York City; Philadelphia; Phoenix, Arizona; Guildford County, North Carolina; Minneapolis, Minn., Los Angeles, California; Providence, Rhode Island; and Austin, Texas.
 Gloria chairs a committee at her church that grants scholarships to recent high school graduates in Bedford Stuyvesant, Brooklyn, who plan to continue their education.
 Gloria holds a BS in Sociology and an MS in Early Childhood Education from Hunter College, and an MS in Teaching Reading and an Advanced Certificate in School Administration from City College of New York.
 She has received the Friend of Education Award from the Association of Assistant Principals of New York City and the Title I Distinguished Educator Award.

-Jess Cihal currently serves as Senior Director, Leadership Development.
+Jess Cihal currently serves as Senior Director, Learning & Strategy.
 In this role, Jess leads highly complex projects with multiple stakeholders, setting direction based on strategic priorities, making decisions, and managing complex relationships.
 She has deep content knowledge in aspiring principal development and in blended learning.
 She also oversees NYCLA’s organizational staffing on both internal and external projects, a complex undertaking that requires strong systems thinking skills and a high-level strategic lens.

 Jess has worked in the education field in Eastern Europe, Central America and the United States.
 Before moving to New York City for graduate school, Jess most recently worked as the Director of Admissions & College Counseling at Keystone School in San Antonio.
 In this role, she implemented new technology systems, planned and represented the school at community and alumni events, and co-developed the school communications plan.